Introduction to transaction processes

 As all marketplaces’ have their own characteristics, it is common to need some customization to the default transaction process to make it more suitable to the customers’ needs.

 However, quite often it's helpful to start building your process by making slight customizations to the default process.
-Typical minor customizations for transaction process are adding the possibility for a customer to cancel a booking or a booking request, changing the marketplace commission percentage or editing the contents of the email templates used for the notifications.
+Typical minor customizations for transaction process are adding the possibility for a customer to cancel a booking or a booking request, adding operator transitions, or editing the contents of the email templates used for the notifications.

 Another common example is to modify the process so that the provider has to manually mark the booking as completed and the rented goods as returned in good condition.
 This might be useful in rental marketplaces where the goods that are rented are of high value.
 In another case, the process could be modified so that the operator can close down the transaction process in case that there is trouble in the order flow.
 This could be done for example in cases where a customer has booked a time from a professional, but doesn’t appear in the meeting.